It’s been two years since my last bush walk. I’m definitely out of practice …

 Time is never as expected when I take my camera out for a stroll.
 When my Mum comes along, the walk will be a bit slower, not because she’s just shy of 80 but because she will stop and look at any rock that catches her eye, regardless the size.

-When something runs over time, do you fret over the other things you could be doing?
+When an event runs over time, do you fret about the other things you could be doing?
 Or do you recognise that those other things would have cost you this experience … if you’d let them!

 My third tip: It’s a fascinating place.
 Give yourself plenty of time.
 I recommend a morning start.